Artix (XFCE) personal use app list

 - xed : A text editor made by Linux Mint developers, as the default for their Cinnamon DE.
 Supports tab scrolling (where scrolling changes the active tab instead of browsing through visible tabs), but does not restore open tabs between sessions.

-A fast & lightweight integrated development environment.
-Restores tabs between sessions & supports tab scrolling (where scrolling changes the active tab instead of browsing through visible tabs - browsing through visible tab is better but at least here's better than nothing).
+A fast & lightweight integrated development environment (though it does double as a text editor).
+Restores tabs between sessions & supports tab scrolling in editor bar (where scrolling changes the active tab instead of browsing through visible tabs - browsing through visible tab is better but at least here's better than nothing).
 Comes with its own themes, though you can always try to copy/paste alternate themes to /home/$username/.config/geany/colorschemes (or even make your own, making Geany's color customization essentially unlimited).
 Both geany & geany‐plugins are available in world, so you don't have to add Arch repos for this.

 Nano